lupapiste/lupapiste/docs/oauth.md

 # OAuth 2 in Lupapiste

 Lupapiste provides OAuth 2 authorization endpoints.
-These can be used to gain authorization from an user to access their user data and, when applicable, bill the corporate account they are associated with.
+These can be used to gain authorization from a user to access their user data and, when applicable, bill the corporate account they are associated with.

 Lupapiste supports _authorization code_ and _implicit_ grant types.